nuuuwan/news_lk3_data/README.md

 The CADE, organized by the Sri Lanka Air Force, was rescheduled owing to the multiple requests from international partners and defence industry stakeholders, as well as foreign Air Forces to accommodate greater opportunities for their participation and provide a diverse experience to the spectators.

-The SLAF said that the event will be from 26 February to 02 March 2025, aligning with the 74th anniversary of the Sri Lanka Air Force.
+The SLAF said that the event will be held from 26 February to 02 March 2025, aligning with the 74th anniversary of the Sri Lanka Air Force.

 ◼️